- Develop an understanding of the diversity that exists within Hispanic culture

 - Create a visual representation (Venn diagram) to present the information they gather

-- Fact books about Hispanic countries (see the list of countries in Step 2, below), such as the Enchantmant of the World series
+- Fact books about Hispanic countries, such as the Enchantment of the World series

 - World map